jannikko/Notable/README.md

 # Notable

-This is a JavaFX application we did as a project in university.
+This is a JavaFX application I did as a project in university.
-It allows you to add notes and also tag them with keywords.
+It allows you to create notes and also tag them with keywords.